zendesk/zendesk_api_client_rb/README.md

 ## Usage

-The result of configuration is an instance of {Zendesk::Client} which can then be used in two different methods.
+The result of configuration is an instance of Zendesk::Client which can then be used in two different methods.

 One way to use the client is to pass it in as an argument to individual classes.